 Karma Royal Haathi Mahal – What’s Nearby?

 Plenty of options just southwest down the main road, or better, facing the river and accessible along side streets.
-Also, several options at 2 nearby resorts: Radisson Blu Cavelossim Beach (230m, 3-minute walk) and Novotel Goa Dona Sylvia Resort (500m, 6-minute walk), which are also useful landmarks.
+Also, several options at 2 nearby resorts: Radisson Blu Cavelossim Beach (250m) and Novotel Goa Dona Sylvia Resort (500m), which are also useful landmarks.

 - Mike’s Place – Long-established hangout down a side street that starts almost opposite the Novotel.
 Lovely setting in a converted mansion.
 Also, beach parties and live music.
-5-minute walk (350m).
+(350m).

 - Hungry Shark – Casual and charming riverside position for seafood and live music.
 Signposted down a side street 300m from the Karma resort.
-6-minute walk (500m).
+(500m).

 - Robin’s Ark – Spacious and elegant roadside setting.
 Very popular for hearty western meals.
 Directly opposite the Novotel.
-6-minute walk (500m).
+(500m).

 - Beach Cafés – Down the lane marked ‘James’s Beach Hut Café’, just past the Novotel.
 At the end of the lane are numerous cafés on the sand.
 The best is Q-Ba.
-11-minute walk (1km).
+(1 km).